 - Connect with a variety of stakeholders – team members, residents, general public and community members to build and model positive neighbor relations.

 - Build relationships with the youth and their supports to ensure that their needs are being met.

 - Advocate for youth housing sustainability, health, and other basic needs.

 - Coordinate and refer services accessed by youths.

-- Provide on-going support to youths once they have transitioned into the community through home visitation using best practices.
+- Provide on-going support to youths once they have transitioned into the community through home visitations.

 - Explore with youths their hidden talents and interests and support them in the development of those talents and interests.